-In this video, I talk about how you can document processes and SOPs in ClickUp, in a way that’s flexible enough for a small team…while actually lightening the load on the managers or owners.
+In this video, I talk about how you can document processes and SOPs in Use our ClickUp affiliate link!, in a way that’s flexible enough for a small team…while actually lightening the load on the managers or owners.

 Want to try out ClickUp for yourself?
 Here’s my affiliate link: processdriven.co/clickup